 Read Transcript EXPAND

-Barry, I mean it is almost extraordinary for us to be able to compute that this this, well I mean you know you yourself talk about a really unpleasant racial epithet being hurled at you or you heard it being discussed about you even at the very height of your Moonlight success.
+CHRISTIANE AMANPOUR: You know, Barry, I mean it is almost extraordinary for us to be able to compute that this — well, I mean, you know, you yourself talk about a really unpleasant racial epithet being hurled at you or you heard it being discussed about you even at the very height of your Moonlight success.
 There you were, an Oscar-winning director and you yourself had to, you know — well, you were insulted.

 JENKINS: I just happened to have the honor of adapting really amazing writers.
 Tarell Alvin McCraney who wrote the play that Moonlight is based on MacArthur Genius and James Baldwin is a genius, period.
 So in a way, I’m kind of cheating.
 But I think that both between myself and the actors, we’re looking to just basically reflect the world that we see.
-Black men have innocence and tenderness in their hearts you know, but we rarely see the innocence and tenderness rendered you know in mass media, so I think for us when we're making these films just about reflecting the characters that we see in our everyday lives you know Brian Tyree Henry, Stephan James you know are very warm, very just amazing young men and I think they bring part of themselves to these roles and you are absolutely right, you know, part of what I love about this job is getting the opportunity to show all the multitude of blackness.
+Black men have innocence and tenderness in their hearts but we rarely see that innocence and tenderness rendered in mass media.
+So I think for us when we’re making these films, it’s just about reflecting the characters that we see in our everyday lives.
+Brian Tyree Henry, Estefan James, a very warm, very just amazing young men.
+I think they bring part of themselves to these roles.
+And you’re absolutely right.
+Part of what I love about this job is going to be up to me to show all the multitude of blackness.
 I mean working from this book by James Baldwin which does contain multitudes, we can speak to both the light and the darkness of this particular aspect of the black experience.

 About This Episode EXPAND